 The Chair of Public Finance follows a zero-tolerance policy with respect to plagiarism.
 In our seminar in the winter term 2018/19, more than 20% of the students failed because of plagiarism in their seminar papers.
-Please read again carefully the slides [pdf 346KB] from the course "Approaches to Economic Sciences" about plagiarism.
+Please read again carefully the slides about plagiarism and conduct the test on "How to Cite/ How to Avoid Plagiarism" available in the Moodle-course "Approaches to Economic Sciences" ("WS2019-Approaches").
+(If you do not have access to this Moodle-course, contact Fabian Könings.)

 |For those students allocated to this seminar: Meeting and presentation of topics|

-Your can choose to receive your topic on any Tuesday between February 19 and March 19.
-After reveiving your topic, you have 5 weeks to complate a first version of your seminar paper.
+After receiving your topic, you have 5 weeks to complete a first version of your seminar paper.
 The paper will then be refereed by another student within 1 week.
 After receiving the referee report you have 2 more weeks to improve your paper on the basis of the referee's comments.

 (depending on starting date)